CoMakery/comakery-app/README.md

 You are free to modify the software.
 We'd love it if you share your code back with the community, but you are not obligated to.

 There's no restriction on receiving money to improve the software.
 If you are a software developer or software development company we look forward to improving the platform and serving the community with you.

-## Web Hosting For CoMakery

-Contact support@comakery.com for information about web hosting provided by CoMakery.

-If you want to setup a paid hosting service - great!
-People need help with hosting and you should get paid for your labor.
-Although this falls under commercial use, we're excited about hosting partnerships.
-Contact license@comakery.com to discuss a hosting partnership.

 ## Get Involved